RiinRiin/Project-Manager/README.md

 Web application that allows group members to manage responsibilities in a central location.

-This web app was created using Vue, Vuetify, Firebase, and Firestore.
+This web app was created using Vue, Vuetify, Firebase, Firestore and deployed using Firebase.

-You can checkout the [live app here]().
+You can checkout the [live app here](https://project-manager-45ffb.firebaseapp.com/).

 ## Project setup
 ```